 Buying a Stove Without An Installation

-Remember, there are a number of regulations that must be adhered to when installing any type of stove and sign off is required once installed.
-Your HETAS accredited installer can sign off his own work but a DIY install or an install completed by a general builder who does not have HETAS accreditation MUST be signed of by your councils building regs team.
-They will charge a fee for this, around £150 in Brighton.
+There are a number of regulations that must be adhered to when installing any type of stove and sign off is required once installed.
+Your HETAS accredited installer can sign off his own work but a DIY install or an install completed by a general builder who does not have HETAS accreditation MUST be signed of by your councils building control team.
+They will come out to the property to check the install has been carried out correctly and they charge a fee for this, around £150 in Brighton.
+It is definitely worth calling building control BEFORE the install and asking them what exactly they will need to see when they come out.
+Just so there is no time and money wasted on a visit where they council rep is not happy or able to see what they need to see and another visit is required.

 Installing a flue liner can be tricky and messy.
 It also involves working on the roof as the liner is installed from the top down.
 This means a good head for heights and appropriate insurance for working at height are essential.
 We always recommend using a HETAS accredited installer as they are trained, experienced and can self-certify their own work, so no fees to building control.